tarleb/evil-rebellion/README.md

 ## License

-The *evil rebellion* against non-consistent emacs key bindings.
+The *evil rebellion* against inconsistent emacs key bindings.
 Copyright © 2013–2014  Albert Krewinkel

 This program is free software: you can redistribute it and/or modify it under